-Susan: Our trusted GCommerce partners keep us apprised of inconsistencies and we use Triptease and OTA Insight for daily monitoring.
+Susan: Our trusted GCommerce partners keep us apprised of inconsistencies and we use OTA Insight for daily monitoring.

 Do you recommend participation in sales on the OTAs?
 If so, when and how do you continue to keep rates in parity during these sale periods?

 Jason: The OTA’s are all about partnership, participation, and parity.
 I have found that OTA’s are willing to bend on the parameters (LOS, % off, etc.) they would like to see for their campaigns.
 It’s to their benefit to have more properties included v. less.
 Again, I would advocate for keeping it simple, give all partners the same offer…don’t play favorites, it’s all about relationships!